 How Thai Silk Is Created

-Raw Thai silk is still made the old fashioned way.
+Raw Thai silk is still made the old fashioned way in Thailand.
 Silk worm larvae take their holy communion of specially cultivated mulberry leaves.
 The silk worm then spins its cocoon by secreting a single strand of silk filament, sometimes as long as 1,500 feet.

 Before the silk worm can leave it’s cocoon and metamorphose into a moth, the pods are collected and heated, killing the silk worm inside.
 In sericulture (the production of silk) the silkworm must be killed before leaving its cocoon to preserve the unbroken length of the cocoon’s single silk filament.